parsingk/mysql-diff-copy/README.md

 DestinationTableData getDestinationTableData(String tableName, long last, int count);
 ```

-- Migration From source To destination.
+- Migration From source To destination. (copy from source to destination)
   - creating table if not exists
   - adding columns if not exists
   - updating columns if different